 As you follow the Bright Lines, it has been proven to provide long-term weight loss because your brain changes in the following ways:

 - Leptin resistance goes away, so hunger becomes a normal experience for you again.

 - Dopamine receptors normalize, so you lose the pull of cravings.

 - Urges stop because your brain no longer focuses on food, freeing your thoughts.

 - Willpower is less susceptible to depletion because your constant struggle with food is gone.

-If you’ve struggled with your weight, and you’ve not been able to find the path to freedom, your first step is to take the Susceptibility Quiz.
-The quiz is only offered a few times a year.
+If you’ve struggled with your weight, and you’ve not been able to find the path to freedom, take BLE for a test run by downloading the BLE Meal Plan.

 About the Author

 Dr. Becky Gillaspy, DC graduated Summa Cum Laude with research honors from Palmer College of Chiropractic in 1991.